Q: What is accreditation?

 Q: What are program requirements?

 A: The subspecialty program requirements are used by the Accreditation Council to review training programs.
 All training programs must meet the requirements set forth in the program requirements as they are the minimum standards established by the subspecialty for an educational training program.

 A: Applications are submitted online.
 You will begin by creating a username and password and a profile.
 You will then be able to start the application by clicking “+Get Started.”

 Q: Why can’t my program have multiple usernames and passwords?

-A: Access to the Accreditation Interface is given to the program, not to individual users.
+A: Access to the application system is given to the program, not to individual users.
 The username and password are provided to the program director.
 The program director may share the login information with whomever he or she wishes.

 Q: How do I reset my password?